Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 Why Intro Snippets Matter

-🔍 1.
-They Improve SEO and Snippet Eligibility
+1) Better SEO and Featured Snippet Eligibility

 Example of a Strong Intro Snippet